eerimoq/moblin/README.rst

 - Button to turn maximum screen FPS on and off.

-- No settings page alert.
-Write on setting page instead.

 - A list of usernames whos messages will not get displayed on screen.

 - Rework zoom.
 Fine tune similar to builtin camera app.